 THE FIVE FOUNDATIONS OF EVERY STYLISH HOME

 Here’s the dilemma.
 You dream of a stylish home: one that looks good, that makes you feel comfortable and where you enjoy spending time.
-But you know you can’t kit it out all at once and need to prioritise*.
+But you know these things take time and money so you need to prioritise.

 But, first, who’s ready for a picture?

 You are?
 OK, here’s our new-ish en-suite. which ticks off four on the list.